Confucius

 Newly discovered sources include three recently excavated versions of texts with parallel to the transmitted Analects.
 These are the 1973 excavation at the Dingzhou site in Hebei Province dating to 55 BCE; the 1990’s excavation of a partial parallel version at Jongbaekdong in Pyongyang, North Korea, dating to between 62 and 45 BCE; and most recently the 2011–2015 excavation of the tomb of the Marquis of Haihun in Jiangxi Province dating to 59 BCE.
 The Haihun excavation is particularly important because it is thought to contain the two lost chapters of what Han period sources identify as a 22-chapter version of the Analects that circulated in the state of Qi, the titles of which appear to be “Understanding the Way” (Zhi dao 智道) and “Questions about Jade” (Wen yu 問玉).
 While the Haihun Analects has yet to be published, the content of the lost chapters overlaps with a handful of fragments dating to the late first century BCE that were found at the Jianshui Jinguan site in Jinta county in Gansu Province in 1973.
 All in all, these finds confirm the sudden wide circulation of the Analects in the middle of the first century BCE.

 Previously unknown Confucius dialogues and quotations have also been unearthed.
 The Dingzhou site also yielded texts given the titles “Sayings of the Ru” (Rujiazhe yan 儒家者言) and “Duke Ai asked about the five kinds of righteousness” (Aigong wen wuyi 哀公問五義).
 A significantly different text also given the name “Sayings of the Ru” was found in 1977 in a Han tomb at Fuyang in Anhui Province.
 Several texts dating to 168 BCE recording statements by Confucius about the Classic of Changes (Yijing 易經) were excavated from the Mawangdui site in Hunan Province in 1973.
 Additionally, a number of Warring States period dialogical texts centered on particular disciples, and a text with interpretative comments by Confucius on the Classic of Poetry given the name “Confucius discusses the Odes” (Kongzi shilun 孔子詩論), were looted from tombs in the 1990s, sold on the black market, and made their way to the Shanghai Museum.
-Finally, the 59 BCE tomb of the Marquis of Haihun also contains a number of previously unknown Confucius dialogues and quotations on ritual and filial piety, along with materials that overlap with sections of transmitted texts including the Analects, Records of Ritual and the Elder Dai’s Records of Ritual.
+The 59 BCE tomb of the Marquis of Haihun also contains a number of previously unknown Confucius dialogues and quotations on ritual and filial piety, along with materials that overlap with sections of transmitted texts including the Analects, Records of Ritual and the Elder Dai’s Records of Ritual.
+Another unprovenanced manuscript, now curated by Anhui University, “Zhong Ni said” (Zhong Ni yue 仲尼曰) has around two dozen sayings, seven of which overlap with the modern Analects.
+Most recently, initial reports about a 2021 excavation at Wangjiazui 王家嘴 in Hubei province of an unknown number of sayings entitled “Kongzi said,” (Kongzi yue 孔子曰) indicate it only partially overlaps with the Analects.
+These new finds suggest that a larger number of sayings attributed to Kongzi once circulated together, with certain ones being selected out for inclusion in works like the Records of Ritual and the Analects.

 Some excavated texts, like the pre-Han period “Thicket of Sayings” (Yucong 語叢) apothegms excavated at the Guodian site in Hubei Province in 1993, contain fragments of the Analects in circulation without attribution to Confucius.
 Transmitted materials also show some of the quotations attributed to Confucius in the Analects in the mouths of other historical figures.
 The fluidity and diversity of Confucius-related materials in circulation prior to the fixing of the Analects text in the second century BCE, suggest that the Analects itself, with its keen interest in ritual, personal ethics, and politics, may well have been in part a topical selection from a larger and more diverse set of available Confucius-related materials.
 In other words, there were already multiple topical foci prior to any horizon by which we can definitively deem any single focus to be authoritative.
 It is for this reason that the essential core of the teachings of Confucius is historically underdetermined, and the correct identification of the core teachings is still avidly debated.
 The following sections treat three key aspects of the philosophy of Confucius, each different but all interrelated, found throughout many of these diverse sets of sources: a theory of how ritual and musical performance functioned to promote unselfishness and train emotions, advice on how to inculcate a set of personal virtues to prepare people to behave morally in different domains of their lives, and a social and political philosophy that abstracted classical ideals of proper conduct in family and official contexts to apply to more general contexts.